On Minimal Depth in Neural Networks: Depth of Polytopes

-If $P_1$ contains two base vertices and an apex, then $P_1$ will have a triangular face, contradicting being a zonotope.
-On the other hand, if it contains the three base vertices or one base vertex and the two apices, then $P_1$ will not be centrally symmetric, also contradicting $P_1$ assumed as a zonotope.
+There are three cases: $P_1$ contains two base vertices and an apex; or the three base vertices; or one base vertex and the two apices.
+In each case $P_1$ is not centrally symmetric, contradicting that it is a zonotope.
+Hence $d(P)\neq 2$ and so $d(P)=3$. \end{proof}